Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ### **Conduct Surveys & Interviews**

 How to Conduct Surveys and Interviews for Market Research
 Surveys and interviews gather real customer opinions, with quantitative surveys (e.g., yes/no questions) providing numerical data and qualitative interviews offering deeper insights.
-For example, asking “How much would you pay for a better solution?” reveals pricing expectations.
+For example, asking "How much would you pay for a better solution?" reveals pricing expectations.
 Tools like Google Forms or Typeform make surveys scalable, while interviews uncover motivations.
 These methods validate demand, identify key features, and refine your offering.
 By engaging directly with your audience, you ensure your product aligns with their needs, reducing risk and enhancing market fit.

 ### **Create and Test a Minimum Viable Product (MVP)**